 Prerequisite or co-requisite: BIOS 500.
-This applied data analysis class provides the student with the skills necessary to identify and analytically investigate research questions from existing databases.
-In addition, students will learn how to interpret and present quantitative results targeting scientific and lay audiences.
+This data analysis class provides the student with the skills necessary to identify and analytically investigate research questions from existing databases and to create new databases.
+In addition, students will learn how to present data and report results.